Policy

 Workers with optional insurance

-For workers who the WSIB considers sole proprietors, partners, independent operators, or executive officers of a corporation, and covered by optional insurance, see 12-03-03, Who Can Obtain Optional Insurance?, the average earnings are calculated using the optional insurance amount or the actual employment earnings at the time of injury, whichever is less.
+For workers who the WSIB considers sole proprietors, partners, independent operators, or executive officers of a corporation, and covered by optional insurance, refer to 12-03-03, Who Can Obtain Optional Insurance?, the average earnings are calculated using the optional insurance amount or the actual employment earnings at the time of injury, whichever is less.

-To determine the average earnings for sole proprietors, partners, and independent operators, decision-makers must obtain earnings information for the year preceding the injury.
+To determine the average earnings for sole proprietors, partners and independent operators, decision-makers must obtain earnings information for the year preceding the injury.
 Decision-makers use the net business income during the calculation period based on the income reported to CRA or an audited financial statement of earnings prepared by a chartered accountant.
-The decision-maker then overestimates the net business income by including items such as
+The decision-maker then overestimates the net business income by including items such as:

-• pension plan and RRSP contributions
+- pension plan and RRSP contributions

-• depreciation and amortization
+- depreciation and amortization

-• charitable donations
+- charitable donations

-• expenses arising out of the individual’s use of personal home or vehicle for business purposes
+- expenses arising out of the individual’s use of personal home or vehicle for business purposes

-• dividends from the business, and/or
+- dividends from the business, and/or

-• other items as appropriate.
+- other items as appropriate.

 The average earnings for an executive officer are the earnings reported on the previous year’s CRA income tax return.